 This is the last Crockpot Pulled Pork recipe you will ever need.
 It is PERFECT.
 Just 5 minutes of prep and you are on your way to some AMAZING BBQ!

-I’ve tried several crockpot cooker pulled pork recipes in the past.
+I’ve tried several crockpots pulled pork recipes in the past.
 Some have been good, but I’ve always far preferred the smoked version… and for the record, I still do prefer that version.
 But this is the first slow cooker version I’ve tried that actually comes close.

-There’s a red rub recipe from my favorite BBQ cookbook, and I LOVE the flavor on pork.
-Obviously, you can’t cook ribs or a pork shoulder with just a dry rub – it still needs to cook in liquid.
+There’s a red rub recipe from my favorite BBQ cookbook, and I LOVE the flavor of pork.
+Obviously, you can’t cook ribs or a pork shoulder with just a dry rub – it still needs to cook in the liquid.
 But I still wanted the flavor profile.

 First, you want to put your Pork into the bottom of the slow cooker and top with the onion slices.
 I just do a rough chop of the onions and throw them on top.